 Given that, if you’re on the lookout for a specific skin, going all-in on keys might not be the smartest decision, given that you’re probably more likely to win the money required to buy the skin by simply playing the lottery.
 If you just have lucked into a few numbers, however, how should you buy it?

 Your first thought is probably the Steam Marketplace.
-If you can find a cheap skin there, go for it, but not before comparing the price on offer with what various external marketplaces sell your favourite Gut Knife for.
+If you can find a cheap skin there, go for it, but not before comparing the price on offer with what various external marketplaces sell your favorite Gut Knife for.
+There’s no harm in checking Skinwallet Market for Gut Knife skins offers in an accessible and quickly-running environment.

 How to Trade your Gut Knife Skin?